Psalm 119:33-34

 Pastor Kenneth Q. James

+"Let truth, the light of my heart, speak to me, and not my own darkness!"
 "Teach me, O Lord, the way of your statutes, and I will observe it to the end.
 Give me understanding, that I may keep your law and observe it with my whole heart."

 Psalm 119:33-34